Feature Image Credit: Kristen Critz

-Unless you actually want to use harsh chemicals such as triclosan, SLS, sodium benzoate (look those up.
-They are in shampoos, lotions, hand sanitizer, expensive-top-brand face moisturizer), then what YOU make will be wayyyyy more awesome.
+Purchased products regularly use harsh chemicals such as triclosan, SLS, sodium benzoate (look those up.
+They are in shampoos, lotions, hand sanitizer, expensive-top-brand face moisturizer).
+A natural, homemade product with safe ingredients will be way more awesome.

 2- DIYs are easy on the budget.
 YES!!

 You can reuse your glass containers, and the basic ingredients are found in your pantry… AND can be used in many different DIY recipes.

 My entire-house-spray-cleaner costs 75c per 16oz bottle.
 How much are the sprays at the store in the cleaning section?
 Just regular ones, not even mentioning the all-natural, good-for-the-earth spray cleaners?